RETURN TO HOME PAGE

 information mentioned here, but which are not explicitly spelled out on

 -Omnipotence: What can and can't God do?
 Why?
 Does the fact that He can't do some stuff mean He is limited?
 Does God conform to external laws of logic?
 Why not?
 Does God invent or create the laws of logic?
-Why not?
+Why don't our guys want to say that?
 What is the relationship of God to the laws of logic?

 -Goodness: The Euthyphro dilemma and how to solve it.